flox/flox/pkgdb/docs/lockfile.md

 ## Locking Groups

-Currently we enforce compatibility with package groups in a simple manner;
+Currently, we enforce compatibility with package groups in a simple manner;
 in the future we expect to have more sophisticated strategies for ensuring compatibility among group members - but for now we enforce that all group members come from a single input+rev.